sai-laghuvar/Infosys_FreightQuote_AI/Milestone2/README.md

-# 🚚 FreightQuote AI – Intelligent Multi-Agent Logistics Platform
+# Agentic AI for Maritime Freight Pricing and Route Optimization

 > An AI-powered logistics intelligence platform developed as part of the **Infosys Springboard Internship – Milestone 2**.